Azure waters, limestone cliffs: Tourists return to Afghan ‘Grand Canyon’ | Malay Mail

-BAND-E AMIR, Oct 7 — The stunning azure waters of the Band-e Amir lakes are once again attracting Afghan tourists, who brave bumpy roads to experience the so-called Grand Canyon of Afghanistan.
+KABUL, Oct 11 — The stunning azure waters of the Band-e Amir lakes are once again attracting Afghan tourists, who brave bumpy roads to experience the so-called Grand Canyon of Afghanistan.

-The six lakes at the heart of the Hindu Kush mountain range were — according to legend — a miracle creation of Ali, the son-in-law and cousin of the Prophet of Islam, Mohamad.
+The six lakes at the heart of the Hindu Kush mountain range were — according to legend — a miracle creation of Ali, the son-in-law and cousin of the Prophet of Islam, Mohammed.

 Their striking colour is down to the rich mineral content of the waters, thanks to the surrounding limestone cliffs.